LEED v4 & v4.1 EQ Credit: Indoor Air Quality Assessment

 BkA's analytical reports for odor investigations identify and quantify all of the VOC constituents of air samples down to trace levels.
 This attention to detail is essential as some chemicals produce objectionable odors at very low concentrations.

 BkA also has extensive experience helping building product and furniture manufacturers address odor complaints received from their customers.
 Product complaints are serious concerns as they have the potential to directly impact sales.
 BkA uses its extensive chamber testing facilities plus detailed chemical analysis to isolate and to identify the sources of these odors.

 Product Selection for Healthy Indoor Environments

 Interest in more sustainable and healthy building construction practices is expanding.
-Also, innovative interior building products are constantly being introduced allowing architects and building owners extensive choices in their selection of materials.
-Testing of products for VOC emissions as part of the design-phase product selection process can help to avoid unpleasant surprises such as objectionable odors and to achieve acceptable IAQ.
+Testing of products for VOC emissions as part of the design-phase product selection process can help to achieve acceptable IAQ and to avoid unpleasant surprises such as objectionable odors.

 BkA has co-authored a report under a NIST contract that provides a detailed indoor air quality architectural specification for use in residential new construction and renovation.
 The IAQ specification provides best practices for reducing indoor sources of formaldehyde and other VOCs.